ynput/ayon-documentation/website/docs/addon_cinema4d_artist.md

 ### AYON Menu

-Once you launch **Cinema4D** via AYON Launcher, you will be introduced to AYON Menu present in the menu header which is also a clear indication of running **Cinema4D** in AYON context.
+Once you launch **Cinema4D** via AYON Launcher, an AYON Menu will be present in the menu header which is a clear indication of running **Cinema4D** in AYON context.

 AYON Menu provides access to AYON global tools as well as some workfile actions and pipeline tools.